 GPS accuracy is mainly dependent upon the conditions.
 However there are a few things that can help.
 Firstly make sure that you have a good GPS signal before you start.
 The signal strength is shown in the top left of the screen.
 Wait until you get 4 or 5 blue bars before starting a workout.

 Lastly the position of the GPS device can make a difference.
 For example if you are using your phone's GPS then try not to keep it at the bottom of a rucksack or too deep in a pocket.
 Similarly if you find that your watch GPS is poor then maybe consider a different case if it has one.
-As a last resort you could try wearing the watch upside down (and changing the settings accordingly).
-Some people report better accuracy that way because they say that the GPS sensor in the watch is then at the top.

 There are several possible reasons for the data in the WorkOutDoors app not matching that in the system that you export it to.
 Before we get into them it is worth mentioning that each system does its own thing and getting an exact match can be impossible in some circumstances.

-It is also worth mentioning that when exporting a workout it is better to use TCX files rather than GPX files.
+It is also worth mentioning that when exporting a workout it is better to use FIT or TCX files rather than GPX files.
 This is because GPX files can only contain the route, from which the receiving system has to calculate the times and distances.
-However TCX files allow the app to also include the times and distances that it thinks were correct for the workout.
+However FIT and TCX files allow the app to also include the times and distances that it thinks were correct for the workout.
 This means that the receiving system should show the same values as WorkOutDoors.
-I say "should" because some systems respect the TCX data (e.g. Garmin Connect), whilst others seem to ignore some of it and still calculate their own values from the GPS positions (e.g. Strava).
+I say "should" because some systems respect the data (e.g. Garmin Connect), whilst others sometimes seem to ignore some of it and still calculate their own values from the GPS positions (e.g. Strava).

-Distance differences: By default WorkOutDoors uses Apple's estimates of distance.
+Distance & Pace differences: By default WorkOutDoors uses Apple's estimates of distance.
 These presumably take into account the GPS but also other sensors such as the pedometer (I say "presumably" because Apple give no details about their calculations).
 You can change this in the settings to only use the GPS but generally Apple's estimates are better, especially if the GPS signal is poor or non-existent.

 The problem with distances is similar to that with times.
 Using Apple's estimates means that the distances shown in WorkOutDoors can differ from the distances shown in other systems which ignore the distance information contained in the TCX files and determine the distance purely from the GPS positions.